alicelimaro/bault/README.md

   Withdraw and performance fees are set in basis points and can be discounted by user tier.

 - **Admin Controls:**
-  Admin can pause/unpause the contract, set fees, manage whitelist, enable emergency mode, and upgrade the contract.
+  Admin can pause/unpause the contract, set fees, manage whitelist, enable emergency mode, and change admin or fee recipient.

 - **Whitelist:**
   Only whitelisted users can deposit and withdraw.